Western Kentucky University-Owensboro

 Western Kentucky University-Owensboro is a regional campus of Western Kentucky University offering public, post-secondary education.
-It offers 23 undergraduate degrees, partnering with the Kentucky Community and Technical College System in a +2 program wherein students can transfer to WKU in Owensboro to complete an undergraduate degree after earning their associate's degree.
+It offers 23 undergraduate degrees, partnering with the Kentucky Community and Technical College System in a +2 program wherein students can transfer to WKU in Owensboro to complete an undergraduate degree after earning their associate degree.
 WKU in Owensboro is located at 4821 New Hartford Road, across the street from the Owensboro Community and Technical College main campus and minutes south of the Ohio River.
 WKU in Owensboro offers benefits of a public university while maintaining personal student/staff relationships and a sense of community.

 History

 Western Kentucky University's presence in Owensboro dates to 1969.
 At that time offices were established on the campus of Kentucky Wesleyan College and classes were conducted at Kentucky Wesleyan and Brescia University, concentrating primarily on graduate courses.
 As the demand for a public university alternative in the Daviess County (KY) area increased, undergraduate courses in nursing and education were added to the course schedule.
 In July, 1980, the WKU in Owensboro campus was established.
 As a result of growing enrollment, operations were moved to the Longfellow Building north of Owensboro High School, and classes were held there and on the high school campus.
 After 16 years at the Longfellow location, increasing enrollment forced another change in venue.
 In 2005, the WKU in Owensboro campus moved to the main campus of Owensboro Community and Technical College.
 Classes were also conducted at the Owensboro Community and Technical College southeast campus.

 In 2007, and agreement between Daviess County Fiscal Court and Western Kentucky University provided land and earmarked funds for a permanent facility for the WKU in Owensboro campus.
 The 30000 sqft state-of-the-art facility, located at 4821 New Hartford Road, was dedicated in the spring of 2010.
 The campus has classrooms with WKU Connect capability and two conference rooms which are available to businesses and organizations to host meetings, trainings, and conferences.
 Conference rooms offer audio/visual equipment for teleconferencing.
 The campus also has a computer lab, collaborative study areas for students, a student lounge, administrative offices, and a beautiful outdoor space.